Home Breaking News The Collins Agreement: How The ACLU Lawsuit Destroyed Proactive Policing in Milwaukee

 Traffic stops have plunged dramatically; they were down 79% in 2022 from 2017.
 Traffic stops dropped 84% in the past 10 years.
 Not only have we not seen these numbers reported anywhere, they were tough to come by and had to be cobbled together from MPD use-of-force reports.

-Collins agreement
+Collins Agreement

 At the same time, reckless driving and violent crime, especially homicide, have escalated in recent years.
 This created more victims and, in Milwaukee, blacks are disparately victimized.